 The workshop began with a brief introduction of Vaishnavi Verma Here, the attendees got to know the artist in a better way.
 Vaishnavi, too, greeted and expressed her heartfelt gratitude to the attendees.

 Further, she described the basic points to be taken care of when making an art piece.
 She also pointed out the different types of papers available in the market and how to differentiate between them.
 She also gave some insight into the types of colours and paints used in this art form like acrylic paints and so on.
 The session was quite engaging and interactive with Vaishnavi making the attendees feel comfortable and relaxed.
 Vaishnavi explained each and every step involved in a very engaging and intriguing manner that made the attendees even more interested.
 Towards the end, a sense of relief and satisfaction could be seen on the faces of the participants.

 As we progressed towards the end of our session, each one of the attendees was able to create their own piece of art and felt glad about the same.
 Throughout the session, Vaishnavi made sure to check each of their works and to suggest some sort of correction, if needed.
 The session proved to be quite promising and a great experience for the participants.

 The attendees were delighted and content.
 They were glad about the opportunity of connecting with each other as well as with Vaishnavi and did express their gratitude towards her and the hosts of the session.

 The participants were not just from different parts of India, but also from different countries like France and Nigeria.
 However, this didn’t pose a barrier as they were united by their love for the arts.
-TCC, as always, was successful in connecting artists and creating memories that will be cherished for a lifetime.
+Rooftop, as always, was successful in connecting artists and creating memories that will be cherished for a lifetime.

 On this note, here’s us signing off until next time!